wazo-communication/developers.wazo.io/docs/plugins/ui/development.md

 ## During development

 Developers can install a plugin from a `localhost` environment.
 Example the manifest URL could be `https://localhost:3000/manifest.json`.
-Just keep in mind to don't install it for a real client, because users will not be able to load a plugin from a `localhost` environment.
+Just keep in mind not to install it for a real client, as users will not be able to load a plugin from a `localhost` environment.

-[CORS](#cors) need to be well configured to be able to install a local plugin.
+[CORS](#cors) need to be configured to be able to install a local plugin.
 The process to install a local vs production plugin is the same, please refer to the [distributing section](#distributing).

 ### Mobile Development